nyarotoyi/Statistical-Analysis/README.md

 ## Video Demonstration

-Watch the video below for a detailed walkthrough of the workflow:
+Watch the video below for a walkthrough of the workflow

 [![IBM SPSS Workflow for PhD Research](https://img.youtube.com/vi/HJ3y4MinSEg/maxresdefault.jpg)](https://youtu.be/HJ3y4MinSEg)